Profile view of the JFK statue in downtown Fort Worth, Texas – installed in 2012 to commemorate the President’s visit there on November 22, 1963.

 Flashback: Frank Sinatra, January 1961, at Carnegie Hall benefit concert for the Southern Christian Leadership Conference, with Sy Oliver (left) conducting.
 Dean Martin and Sammy Davis also participated.

 On July 4, 1991, Sinatra, at the age of 75, wrote an opinion piece that ran in the Los Angeles Times and summed up one of his life’s major social concerns – race relations:

-Sinatra passed away in 1998, ten years before the election of Barak Obama.
-Yet, had he be around at the time, he might well have returned to the Democrats and supported Obama.
+Sinatra passed away in 1998, ten years before the election of Barack Obama.
+Yet, had he been around at the time, he might well have returned to the Democrats and supported Obama.

 Rat Pack Postscript

 1965: Rat Packers D. Martin, S. Davis & F. Sinatra with Johnny Carson subbing for J. Bishop in St. Louis.